 The full form of ECG is Electrocardiogram.
 ECG is a test done to measure the electrical activity of your heart in order to check any abnormality related to the heart.
 A body’s natural electrical system causes the heart muscle to contract.
 This pumps blood through the heart to the lungs and to the rest of the body.
 When the electrical system doesn’t work perfectly, many different heart conditions can occur.

 The ECG shows the heart’s electrical activity as line tracings on paper.
-The spike and dips on the tracing are called as waves.
+The spike and dips on the tracing are called waves.
 These wave patterns help your doctors identify abnormalities.

 The various types of ECGs are:

 - Resting 12-lead ECG: This is the most common type of ECG.
-Small sticky patches called as electrodes are placed on patient’s chest, arms, wrists, and ankles.
+Small sticky patches called electrodes are placed on the patient’s chest, arms, wrists, and ankles.
 These electrodes are connected to a machine that records the heart’s electrical activity from 12 different views.
 The patient has to lie very still and quiet.
 The test takes approximately 10 minutes.
 It will determine if there is any abnormal conduction through the heart when the patient is at rest.

 - Exercise ECG (Stress test): It is also called a treadmill test or TMT.
 The patient is made to walk on a treadmill or ride a stationary bicycle.
 ECG is recorded before and during the exercise to check for changes in the heart while he exercises.
 Sometimes ECG abnormalities can only be seen during exercise or while symptoms are present.
 This test is used to detect coronary heart disease or to determine the safe level of exercising following a heart attack.
 Click here to check out our complete guide to the Treadmill Test or TMT in India.